Robpol86/makemkv/README.md

 * **MKV_UID** The user ID of the `mkv` user inside the container.
 * **NO_EJECT** Disables ejecting the disc if set to "true".
 * **UMASK** The umask to create directories and MKV files with.
+* **EMAIL** This is only usable if AWS Access Key and AWS Secret Access Key are set.
+The 'to' and 'from' address that email notifications will come from on success and failure.
+You must verify this email in AWS SES.
+* **AWS_ACCESS_KEY_ID** The AWS Access Key generated in AWS Identity and Access Management.
+* **AWS_SECRET_ACCESS_KEY** The AWS Secret Access Key, also generated in AWS IAM.

 By default **DEVNAME** is automatically detected.
 If you use the Docker `--privileged` flag (not needed nor recommended) and have more than one optical device on your system this automated detection may not work.
 In these cases you'd want to